G20: Delhi tries to scare monkeys away from summit

 Parliament authorities had earlier used real langurs for the same but the practice had to be stopped after animal rights activists opposed it saying that holding monkeys captive amounted to cruelty.

-During the 2010 Commonweath Games held in Delhi, authorities hired 38 langur monkeys to prevent simian attacks from frequenting sporting venues and attacking athletes.
+During the 2010 Commonweath Games held in Delhi, authorities hired 38 langur monkeys to prevent monkeys from frequenting sporting venues and attacking athletes.

 BBC News India is now on YouTube.
 Click here to subscribe and watch our documentaries, explainers and features.